 Since 2011, the Economist Intelligence Unit has ranked Russia as an "authoritarian regime" in its Democracy Index.

-In 2012, Vladimir Putin won the presidential election, which triggered the "Snow Revolution" protests.
+In 2012, Vladimir Putin won the presidential election, which fueled the "Snow Revolution" protests.

-In 2012, the research organization Sreda, in cooperation with the Ministry of Justice, published the Arena Atlas.
+In 2012, the research organization Sreda, in cooperation with the Ministry of Justice, published the Arena Atlas, enumerating in detail the religious populations and nationalities of Russia, based on a large-sample country-wide survey.

 In 2014, the Winter Olympics and the Winter Paralympics were hosted in Sochi.

-In early 2014, following a pro-Western revolution in Ukraine, Russia annexed Crimea after a disputed referendum held under Russian occupation.
-This annexation sparked an insurgency in the Donbas region, supported by Russian military intervention in an undeclared war against Ukraine.
+In early 2014, following a pro-Western revolution in Ukraine, Russia annexed Crimea after a disputed referendum.
+This annexation led to an insurgency in the Donbas region, supported by Russian military intervention.

-Since 2014, Russia has been at war with Ukraine, including the internationally unrecognised annexation of Crimea.
+Since 2014, Russia has been militarily involved in a war with Ukraine, including the annexation of Crimea.

 In 2015, Russia joined the Paris Agreement on climate change.